sahilgupta28/uptime-checker/README.md

 ### What is the frequency of testing ping?

 We ping the URL after every 10 min and when it found down then we start pinging every minute until next up.

+### Where user will get notification of down status?

+Use will get notification of down on Slack.
+You needs to add your slack hook with the web URL.